aws-quickstart/cdk-eks-blueprints/docs/addons/paralus.md

-# Paralus on EKS
+# Paralus Amazon EKS Addon

 The Paralus project is a free, open source tool that enables controlled, audited access to Kubernetes infrastructure.
 It comes with just-in-time service account creation and user-level credential management that integrates with your RBAC and SSO.
 [Learn more ..](https://www.paralus.io/)

+Paralus Blueprint Addon deploys paralus controller on your EKS cluster using [paralus construct](https://github.com/aws-samples/cdk-eks-blueprints-patterns/tree/main/lib/paralus-construct) implemented with the EKS Bleuprints [CDK](https://aws.amazon.com/cdk/).
+Detailed documentation on the same can be accessed from [here](https://github.com/aws-samples/cdk-eks-blueprints-patterns/blob/main/docs/patterns/paralus.md).

-This pattern deploys the following resources:
+Paralus Addon deploys the following resources:

 - Creates EKS Cluster Control plane with public endpoint (for demo purpose only) with a managed node group
 - Deploys supporting add-ons:  AwsLoadBalancerController, VpcCni, KubeProxy, EbsCsiDriverAddOn